Planting calendar

 Can I plant tomatoes directly in the ground in May in Chicago?

-Should I start seeds indoors or buy seedlings for May planting?
+Should I start seeds indoors or plant directly in May?

 How often should I water raised beds and containers in May?

-What are the best herbs to plant in containers in May?
+What are common pests to watch for in May?

 Next steps